homo7sapiens/mf/Comments.md

 2. No test coverage.
 Even if solution includes Tests project it doesn't provide any tests.

-3. Mapping between ISellerCompanyData and CompanyDataRequest and similar can be implemented in separate class for better reusability. (for further improvement tools like automapper can be added).
+3. Mapping between ISellerCompanyData and CompanyDataRequest and similar relations can be implemented in separate class for better reusability. (for further improvement tools like automapper can be added).